Battle of Hastings: Feigned flights

 A lull probably occurred early in the afternoon, and a break for rest and food would probably have been needed.
 William may have also needed time to implement a new strategy, which may have been inspired by the English pursuit and subsequent rout by the Normans.
 If the Normans could send their cavalry against the shield wall and then draw the English into more pursuits, breaks in the English line might form.
 William of Poitiers says the tactic was used twice.
 Although arguments have been made that the chroniclers' accounts of this tactic were meant to excuse the flight of the Norman troops from battle, this is unlikely as the earlier flight was not glossed over.
 It was a tactic used by other Norman armies during the period.
 Some historians have argued that the story of the use of feigned flight as a deliberate tactic was invented after the battle; however most historians agree that it was used by the Normans at Hastings.

 Although the feigned flights did not break the lines, they probably thinned out the housecarls in the English shield wall.
 The housecarls were replaced with members of the fyrd, and the shield wall held.
-Archers appear to have been used again before and during an assault by the cavalry and infantry led by the duke.
+Archers appear to have been used again before and during an assault by the cavalry and infantry led by William.
 Although 12th-century sources state that the archers were ordered to shoot at a high angle to shoot over the front of the shield wall, there is no trace of such an action in the more contemporary accounts.
 It is not known how many assaults were launched against the English lines, but some sources record various actions by both Normans and Englishmen that took place during the afternoon's fighting.
-The Carmen claims that Duke William had two horses killed under him during the fighting, but William of Poitiers's account states that it was three.
+The Carmen claims that William had two horses killed under him during the fighting, but William of Poitiers's account states that it was three.